SUBstylee/Capstone-2/README.md

 ---

-This app is currently deployed on Heroku at [https://totallyawesomeapparel.herokuapp.com/](https://totallyawesomeapparel.herokuapp.com/)
+This app is currently deployed on Heroku at <a href="https://totallyawesomeapparel.herokuapp.com/" target="_blank">https://totallyawesomeapparel.herokuapp.com/</a>

 ## Developer